-- 4.2 The Webmaster must have sufficient qualifications to design and implement a Website suited to the needs of the Area.
-Skills include knowledge of Internet markup languages (HTML, XHTML, etc.), Content Management systems (like WordPress used currently), DNS and Domain Registrars and Hosting System.
-In short, the Webmaster must be able to run the current Website and have the skills to adapt to meet our changing needs. - 4.3 The Alternate Webmaster needs to have at least a subset of skills of the Webmaster in order to run the Website in the absence of the Webmaster and must be willing to be trained by the Webmaster, if necessary, in order to acquire those skills.
+- must be able to run the current website and have the skills to adapt to meet our changing needs. - 4.3 The Alternate Webmaster needs to have at least a subset of skills of the Webmaster to run the Website in the absence of the Webmaster and must be willing to be trained by the Webmaster, if necessary, to acquire those skills.